Medical criteria for authorizations

 • Priority Health medical policies are available here.

-• eviCore Clinical Criteria – to see criteria used to review high tech radiology and genetic testing requirements, log into prism and use the Authorization Criteria Lookup under the Authorizations menu.
+• TurningPoint clinical criteria – used to review musculoskeletal, spine and cardiac procedures – are available here.
+Alternatively, you may log into prism and use the Authorization Criteria Lookup under the Authorizations menu to access the criteria within TurningPoint’s provider portal.

-• Pharmacy prior authorization criteria are available here.
+• Pharmacy and medical prior authorization criteria are available here.

 Medicaid and Healthy Michigan Plan medical criteria